rpuch/logging-extensions/README.md

 logging-extensions
 ==================

-Extensions to logging frameworks (like Appenders and so on)
+Extensions for logging frameworks.
+Currently contains appenders for log4j and logback: these are UDPLog4jAppender and UDPLogbackAppender.

+See corresponding classes javadoc for documentation.